Target Profit Pricing: A complete walkthrough for Businesses of All Sizes

 - Market Sensitivity: The price determined using this method may be too high or too low relative to competitor pricing or customer willingness to pay.
 Ignoring market realities can lead to reduced sales and missed opportunities.

 - Complexity: Accurately calculating total costs and forecasting sales volume can be complex, especially for businesses with a diverse product line or complex production processes.
-This requires robust accounting systems and market research capabilities.
+This requires reliable accounting systems and market research capabilities.

 - Static Pricing: The target profit price might not remain optimal throughout the product life cycle.
 As costs change or market conditions shift, adjustments to the price may be necessary.
 A rigid adherence to the initial calculated price might prove detrimental in a dynamic market.